Blog · Case study · May 4, 2026

 Lot 1 — Cape Coral coastal canal lot, Lee County

-SoilBoca fine sand · Group B/D · poorly drained · 0–2% slopes
+SoilMatlacha gravelly fine sand-Urban land complex · Group B · somewhat poorly drained · 0–2% slopes

-Distance to coast2.4 km — high SLR exposure band
+Distance to coast6 km — high SLR exposure band

-What this means: The 5-foot gap between existing grade (6 ft) and BFE (11 ft) is the entire story on this lot.
+What this means: The ~3-foot gap between existing grade (4.7 ft) and BFE (8 ft) is the story on this lot.
 Florida code and FEMA require the lowest finished floor of new construction to sit at or above BFE — so the question isn't "do I need flood insurance?" (you do, it's mandatory in AE), it's "how high do I lift the slab?"
-Five feet of vertical lift is the threshold where stem-wall foundations become uneconomic and pile-supported elevated construction becomes the cleaner solution.
-That's a +$40–80K foundation cost relative to a slab-on-grade equivalent in a Zone X interior lot.
+At this gap, stem-wall construction is still in scope, but you're at the point where pile-supported elevated construction starts competing on cost if the lot needs any additional freeboard.
+Budget +$25–50K on the foundation versus a Zone X interior slab.

-Two items federal data doesn't surface that you'd want to know on this lot: (1) Florida Building Code wind-borne-debris zoning (this far south, the lot is in a 160 mph design wind speed area, with impact-rated glazing required), and (2) the NFIP V-zone reclassification studies that have been moving lots like this between AE and VE on each new FIRM.
+Two items federal data doesn't surface that you'd want to know on this lot: (1) Florida Building Code wind-borne-debris zoning (this far south, impact-rated glazing is required), and (2) the NFIP V-zone reclassification studies that have been moving lots like this between AE and VE on each new FIRM.
 Adjacent gulf-front lots can be VE — at which point you're in pile-foundation territory regardless of any other variable, and flood insurance triples.

-Verdict — Buildable, but the foundation cost is the budget Plan on +$50K-ish for elevation, mandatory flood insurance, and impact glazing.
+Verdict — Buildable, but the foundation cost is the budget Plan on elevation work, mandatory flood insurance, and impact glazing.
 Confirm the most current FIRM panel rather than relying on the seller's older study.

 Lot 2 — Sinkhole-belt ridge, Hernando County